Daniel-KM/Omeka-S-module-SearchSolr/README.md

        list of mappings for Dublin Core elements too.
     2. Check if this node is working, or configure it correctly (host, port, and path of the Solr instance): the status should be `OK`.
+    3. This default node can be customized if needed, for example to force the queries to be a "OR" query (default) or a "AND" query (more common).
 3. In Search admin
     1 .
 Create an index
         1. Add a new index with name `Default` or whatever you want, using the